vovataras/distributed_systems/lab7/README.md

 ### Bonus task:

-Application automatically answers that user is away to an incoming message when the user is not specifying any commands longer than for 5 minutes and a new message arrives.
+Application automatically answers that user is away to an incoming message when the user is not specifying any commands longer than for 5 minutes.